DumbCaveSpider/BatteryInfo/README.md

-BatteryInfo::get(); // Get an instance of the API int getBatteryLevel(); // Get battery level (-1 if unknown or error) bool isCharging(); // Check if device is charging
+BatteryInfo::get(); // Get an instance of the API int getBatteryLevel(); // Get battery level (-1 if unknown or error) bool isCharging(); // Check if device is charging bool isBatterySaver(); // Check if device is in low power/battery saver mode
 ```

 ## Example